Ankit-k786/Car-logo-classification/README.md

 [Run Train.py for traing]:
 	1. Set the path of the train folder in train.py file.
 	2. Run the python train.py file.
-	3. It will save the trained weight in ./Car_logo_classification/model/ name as "logo_classify_weight.h5"
+	3. It will save the trained weight in ./Car_logo_classification/model/ name as "logo_classify_weight.h5"<br />
 ===============================================<br />
 Note:Unzip the data.zip .
-Training and test data is in data folder
+Training and test data is in data folder<br />

 [Check and regenrate the results]: